Fetcham War Memorials - Introduction

 It is hoped that over time

-who knew them may come forward with information and
+knew them may come forward with information and photos about

-photos about the life behind the name.
-There may also be
+the life behind the name.
+There may also be information from

-information from the local newspapers or church or club
+the local newspapers or church or club magazines of the

 In the concluding months of the war a fund was inaugurated by the Residents' Association for returning ex-servicemen and it soon topped the £1,000 mark.
 This fund was to help those in the war to resettle into civilian life and provide support for their families.
 After the benefit payments were met, the remaining funds were used to inscribe on the war memorial the names of those who did not return and had been killed in action.
 An illuminated Book of Remembrance was prepared and it is from this volume that their names are read on each Remembrance Sunday.
 An additional plaque was placed in the Parish Church alongside the First World War memorial.
 The stone memorial that had stood since 1919 at the junction of River Lane and Cobham Road was dismantled and re-erected near the church in the newly purchased area now known as the Memorial Gardens in The Ridgeway.